Temloyy/hng-foodie-help/systemArchitecture.md

 - The Mobile app then displays results with an audio cooking instructions option.

-Why my Approach is Technically feasible
+## ⚡ Why my Approach is Technically Feasible

 - It is user-friendly, in the sense that simple actions lead to immediate and useful results.
 - It is accurate, because the app's server can double-check difficult images.
-It is scalable, because each major function (AI service, backend, databse) can scale independently.
+- It is scalable, because each major function (AI service, backend, databse) can scale independently.